Estimating failure probabilities: Main results

 Condition (M3) gives a lower bound on the rate at which the marginal estimators converge.
-Notice that some of the limiting random variables may be equal to 0 almost surely.
-In particular, this will usually be the case, if the $i$th marginal estimators use $k_i$ largest order statistics and $k=o(k_i)$.
-However, typically at least some of the limiting random variables are non-degenerate and jointly normal distributed.
+Here some of the limiting random variables may be equal to 0 almost surely.
+In particular, this will usually be the case, if the $i$th marginal estimators use $k_i$ largest order statistics and $k=\mathrm{o}(k_i)$.
+However, typically at least some of the limiting random variables are non-degenerate and jointly normally distributed.
 In the sequel, we will choose versions such that the convergence in (M3) holds in probability.